-We do this at least once every winter at our house.
-When it’s too cold to get outside I bring a big plastic container of snow inside, and I turn it into a snow sensory bin for the hooligans to play with.
+On those days, I like to bring a big plastic container of snow inside, and I turn it into a snow sensory bin for my toddlers and preschoolers to play with.

 What to add to a snow sensory bin: